Thousands flee fires in Greece, Turkey; some rescued by sea - NewsBreak

 “Nothing is left,” Hatzispiros said.
 He urged his mother to leave, to spare her the sight of their destroyed home.

-In southern Greece, dozens of villages and settlements were evacuated, where a blaze was stopped before reaching monuments at Olympia, birthplace of the ancient Olympic Games.
+In the southern Peloponnese region dozens of villages and settlements were evacuated, and a blaze was stopped before reaching monuments at Olympia, birthplace of the ancient Olympic Games.

 The fires also disrupted COVID-19 vaccinations.
-The Health Ministry announced the suspension of vaccinations at centers in fire-affected areas, saying appointments could be rescheduled when conditions allow.
+The Health Ministry announced the suspension of vaccinations at centers in fire-affected areas.

 “Our priority is always the protection of human life, followed by the protection of property, the natural environment and critical infrastructure.
 Unfortunately, under these circumstances, achieving all these aims at the same time is simply impossible,” Prime Minister Kyriakos Mitsotakis said in a televised address Thursday night.